pasqualegravante/rle/README.md

 - [License](#license)

 ## Status
 This project is WIP.
-The core logic is implemented, now I'm trying to develop new features like:
+The core logic is implemented and a couple of new features are under development:
 - manual testing
-- possibility of giving different buffer size ot use in I/O operations
+- possibility of giving different buffer size to use in I/O operations
 - when no buffer size is explicitly provided via command line, calculate a smart size instead of using the default one

 ## Key learning points